![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 LEX Features

-Please note that LEX - The LDAP Explorer is still in a beta stadium, an official release will be announced as soon as possible.
 LEX - The LDAP Explorer is a GUI based administration tool running on windows platforms, which is able to browse and manage LDAP directory systems.
 For the LEX user, the look and feel while working with the directory structure is very similar to the windows file explorer.
-LDAP browsing and object display
+LEX isn't just another LDAP browser, in fact it's an full featured LDAP client for directory services adminstration.

 Server Support